 OVERVIEW: The Brinson Foundation funds a variety of education and scientific research causes around the city of Chicago and across the globe.
-Most education grants are made in the Chicago metropolitan area and are between $25,000 and $100,000 in size.
-Scientific research grants are about the same size, but they have a broader national reach and fewer of them are made each year.
+Most education grants are made in the Chicago metropolitan area.

 FUNDING AREAS: Education, scientific research, medical research

-IP TAKE: While this funder has lofty ambitions related to research, it hasn't forgotten about its home town.
+IP TAKE: While this funder has big ambitions related to research, it hasn't forgotten about its home town.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)